ProvableHQ/leo/docs/rfc/004-integer-type-casts.md

 e.g. to mask bits and achieve the same effect as the value-changing casts discussed below.

-This approach Leo's treatment of potentially erroneous situations like integer overflows.
+This approach is consistent with Leo's treatment of potentially erroneous situations like integer overflows.
 The principle is that developers should explicitly use operations that may overflow if that is their intention, rather than having those situation possibly occur unexpectedly.